sfcnm-org/sfcnm-org.github.io/README.md

-# sfcnm-org.github.io
-Sport Flying Club of New Mexico website
+Website for the Sport Flying Club of New Mexico at <https://www.sfcnm.org>.